tim-taylor/evobee/docs/markdown/evobee-config.md

 |migration-restricted|migrationRestricted|bool|If migration allowed, is its probability restricted at all?|
 |migration-prob|migrationProb|float|If migration allowed and restricted, and pollinator tries to leave initial foraging area, it succeeds with this prob, else it is reflected back into initial area|

+### Plant Type configuration parameters

+Hive configuration parameters for a single hive are stored in an instance of the `PlantTypeConfig` structure, defined in source file `PlantTypeConfig.h`.
+These are stored in the `ModelParams` member `m_`.

 | |m_PlantDists|std::vector\<PlantTypeDistributionConfig\>|Config of plant distributions|
 | |m_PlantTypes|std::vector\<PlantTypeConfig\>|Config of plant types|